Dear listener ...

 What people have said:

 "You might expect that hearing a play in a foreign language presents a problem... however it doesn't, because English scripts are provided.
+You follow it on a Kindle.
 Once you get synchronised there isn't a language barrier.
-At the end of Tuesday afternoon it was wonderful to hear everyone laughing at David Mairowitz's comic play 'Mono', in spite of it being in German!"
+I remember last year one of my favourite plays was from Iran; it was in Persian!"
 (Nigel)

 "A really enjoyable week, listening to audio drama from around the world.
 I enjoyed listening to and learning about formats very different to those used in the UK.
 Hearing people's reactions to the pieces was fascinating, as was finding out the background as to why they were in the format they were."
 (Alison)